ukcw/defi-mooc-lab2/README.md

 Initially, I tried to implement the flash loan using the WBTC/USDT pool but the liquidity was too low and I was not able to get enough WBTC from the liquidation to repay the debt.
 I then tried to use the WETH/USDT pool as the liquidity was much higher and I was able to get enough WETH from the liquidation to repay the debt.

-Using a similar number to the value borrowed in the transaction that occurred on-chain, I initially obtained a profit of about 24 ETH.
+Using a similar number to the value borrowed in the transaction that occurred on-chain, I initially obtained a profit of about `24 ETH`.
 It seemed like the liquidity of the pool affected greatly the amount of profit obtained.
 As such, I used a manual binary search to find a more optimal amount of borrow to liquidate the position because even if we do the max liquidation value, our slippage might be too high and just reduce our profits greatly.